-A surreal ‘Oz’ on the brain.
+The Yellow-brick Mind of David Lynch.

 Audio archive: Two poems, with an audio track, from Heart Monologues by Jasmina Bolfek-Radovani | Daragh Breen’s Aural Triptych | Hayden Carruth reads Contra Mortem and Journey to a Known Place | Anthony Howell reads three new poems | James Laughlin reads Easter in Pittsburgh and five more | Peter Robinson reads Manifestos for a lost cause, Dreamt Affections, Blind Summits and Oblique Lights

-Previously: More below.
+Previously: Much more below.
 Scroll down.

 Words in the Dark Pt.
 1 |Two reviews by Michelene Wandor: How writers do: Andrew Cowan on teaching creative writing…and Reality made difficult: Anthony Howell’s latest collection | A Prevailing Darkness.
 John Taylor reviews Jean-Paul Auxeméry, in a translation by Nathaniel Tarn | The Poetry Notes List of titles – through July.
 By Peter Riley | Three prose poems from ‘The Wandering Life’ by Yves Bonnefoy, translated by Hoyt Rogers | Oblique Lights by Peter Robinson | I Remember How to Fly by Carla Scarano D’Antonio | The Touch by Ian Seed | A Moral Story by Jean Frémon, translated by John Taylor | Difficult poetry by Anthony Howell | The Persistence of the Song by Alan Wall | First Prose by Conor Robin Madigan | A Kind of Hush: Poet-anthropologist Tom Lowenstein reviews Hugh Brody’s Landscapes of Silence: From Childhood to the Arctic | Nine poems from ‘Proof…’ by Peter Riley | Then & Now 3: W.D.
 Jackson‘s ‘verse-column’, illustrated by Alan Dixon | Blue, by Daniel Coyle | Observing the suffering self: Anthony Rudolf on Eugene Heimler | Two short poems by Alan Wall | Surfaces the Deeper the Oak, an extract, by Peter Larkin | India, Objectified.
 A review of Blurton’s India: A History in Objects by Tom Lowenstein | On the spirit of poetry in a time of plague by Richard Berengarten | More trouble with genre: Markku Nivalainen in conversation with Simon Collings | Plum Pudding books: Anthony Howell reviews Michael Hampton and Marius Kociejowski | Why I am not a philosopher, or The Annoyances of Philosophy, by Alan Wall | ‘oracle’ and ‘Mary Does Laugh’.
 By Kate Ashton | Of Peace and Strife by W.D.
 Jackson, illustrated by Alan Dixon.
 A verse-column | J’accuse…injustement, Anthony Howell considers Stephen Glascoe’s account of being falsely accused | Passion, framed by silence.
 Michelene Wandor reviews James Runcie | The Hills and the Desert: Claude Vigée and Edmond Jabès, by Anthony Rudolf | ‘A Way to Dismantle’ and four more poems by Ion Corcos | Four short texts by Jeff Friedman | Hacheston Halt by John Matthias | Disinterest and Aesthetics Pt 1/Pt 2 by Tronn Overend | Out of the house and into the business district by Martin Stannard | We need to talk about Vladimir, by Jonathan Gorvett | Two new poems by Fred Johnston | Several dwarves and one pet by Meg Pokrass The wheel in the tree: An appreciation of Penguin Modern Poets 12.
 By Ian Seed | Wonder Travels: a memoir by Josh Barkan | Five poems from Fire by Jaime Robles | Three instructive texts by Rupert M Loydell | On John Wilkinson’s ‘Wood Circle’, by Rupsa Banerjee | The Ringstead Poems by Peter Robinson.
 With an afterword by Tom Phillips | From Dialyzing: poetry by Charline Lambert.
 Translated by John Taylor | The O.E.D Odes by Lea Graham | Demarcation and three more poems, by Pui Ying Wong | What are poets for?
 Alan Wall on Nathaniel Tarn’s Autoanthropology | Martyrdom.
 Anthony Howell on the Russian invasion of Ukraine | Bard-think: Anthony O’Hear on teaching with Shakespeare | The Pleasure of Ferocity: A review of Malika Moustadraf’s short stories.
 By Michelene Wandor | Pastmodern Art.
 By David Rosenberg | Central Park and three more new poems.
 By Tim Suermondt | What Is Truth?
 By Alan Macfarlane | The Beatles: Yeah x 3.
 Fab books and films reviewed by Alan Wall | The Marriage by Hart’s Crane of Faustus and Helen by John Matthias | Young Wystan by Alan Morrison | Nothing Romantic Here.
 Desmond Egan reviews Donald Gardner | Parisian Poems, by César Vallejo, translated by César Eduardo Jumpa Sánchez | Two sequences of poems by David Plante, introduced by Anthony Howell | Apichatpong Weerasethakul’s Big Noise in the Night: Film commentary by Simon Collings | Gli Ucelli and two more poems by Michael Anania | Interior and three more prose poems by Linda Black | For Britney (or whoever) by Fran Lock | The wages for reading is rage: Reflections on the Book Revolution in Texas.
 By Christopher Landrum | Selfies by Rupert M Loydell | The Loves of Marina Tsvetaeva by C.D.C.
 Reeve | My Mother’s Dress Shop by Jeff Friedman | The Bride’s Story.
 Grimms’ No. 40.
 An elaboration by W. D. Jackson | Poetry Notes: Early titles for 2022, by Peter Riley | Short Icelandic Fiction: Fresh Perspective (Nýtt sjónarhorn) by Aðalsteinn Emil Aðalsteinsson and The Face and Kaleidoscope by Gyrðir Elíasson | Exercises of memory: Prose poetry by Adam Kosan | Species of light and seven more poems by Mark Vincenz | Two Micro-fictions by Avital Gad-Cykman | Pictures, with Poems: A two-generation collaboration.
 Photographs by Laura Matthias Bendoly, with poems by John Matthias | In Famagusta, a revisit by Jonathan Gorvett | Shakespeare’s Merchant by Oscar Mandel | Toughs by Anthony Howell | Holding the desert, a sequence of poems by Richard Berengarten | Two pages by Michael Haslam | Contusion not Rind by Peter Larkin | Four poems by Katie Lehman | Blind summits, a sequence of poems with an audio track, by Peter Robinson | The Censor of Art by Samuel Barlow | Small Magazines, and their discontents (as of 1930) by Ezra Pound | Modern Artiques by Robert McAlmon | Two poems, with an audio track, from Heart Monologues by Jasmina Bolfek-Radovani | Blavatsky in violet: poetry by Alan Morrison | Everything that is the case: A review of John Matthias’s Some of Her Things by Peter Robinson | Khlystovki by Marina Tsvetaeva, newly translated by Inessa B. Fishbeyn and C. D. C. Reeve | A king and not a king, a poem by W. D. Jackson | Violet, an essay by John Wilkinson :: For much more, please consult our partial archive, elsewhere on this page.